pfeerick/rak_common_for_gateway/README.md

 The aim of this project is to help users to use the RAK Raspberry Pi Developer Gateway more easily.
 The User Guide can be get from our Web(https://docs.rakwireless.com/Introduction/).

+*** EDITED for work with Pine64 Gateway - work in progress more information/instruction soon *** -RTP
 ##	Supported platforms

 This project currently provides support for the below platforms.